The Complete Guide to First Call Resolution: Why FCR Is Your Most Important Call Center Metric

 Why FCR Matters More Than You Think

-The operational impact compounds quickly.
+Let me paint you a picture of what poor FCR actually costs.
+When a customer has to call back about the same issue, the operational impact compounds quickly.
 That second call costs you 2.5 times more than resolving it the first time.
 You're paying for additional agent time, increased handle time (because now they need context from the previous call), and the overhead of managing multiple interactions.

 But the customer experience impact?
 That's where it really hurts.
 Research from SQM Group shows that customer satisfaction drops by an average of 15% with each additional contact needed to resolve an issue.
 By the third call, you've likely lost that customer forever.